imjoseangel/microservice-arquitecture/README.md

 The most important part is following the structure defined under [git rules](#envs-repository).
 Under GCP, we will create one project per environment.
 If we need to create different isolated applications, we will create a project per application per environment.
 In this document we assume we have only one application, so we will create two projects.

-> Note: All the operations explained below has to be done on CI and with the right security from the begining.
+> Note: All the operations explained below has to be done on CI and with the right security from the beginning.
 The solution for password management is **Hashicorp Vault**

 We assume that the initial service account is already configured to do the deploy with the right permissions and API enabled: